 - Bag hide

-As for settings, each image will be dictated by the light and surroundings of the day.
+As for settings, Well I say this every time.
+Your settings will be dictated by the light and surroundings of the day.
 I usually photograph kingfishers in the same way I do other birds.
-I use Aperture priority, usually set one or two stops up from the fastest (depending on light) on my 400mm lens that is 6.3 or 7.1 as they are the lens “sweet spot”.
-My ISO will be determined by the speed I need. and my shutter is usually set to be no slower than 1/250 ideally much quicker though.
+I use Aperture priority, usually set one or two stops up from the fastest (depending on light) on my 400mm lens that is 6.3 or 7.1 on the Sony it is f/7.1 or f/8.0 as they are the lens “sweet spot”.
+My ISO will be determined by the speed I need, but I prefer to keep it as low as I can to reduce noise.
+That said the Sony handles low light well.
+And my shutter is usually set to be no slower than 1/250 ideally much quicker though.

 Thank you for reading